sdebruyn/data-engineer-101/content/posts/kubectl.md

 free: true
 ---

-CLI bundled with Kubernetes to manage a Kubernetes cluster.
+Kubectl is the CLI bundled with Kubernetes to manage a Kubernetes cluster.